-- 8.15.
+- 8.14.
 The significant growth agenda in Cambridgeshire and Peterborough will bring an increase in traffic movements.
 A part of this, as outlined above, will be attributable to mineral and waste management activities supporting new and existing communities.
-This issue will require careful consideration in its entirety by the relevant organisations involved, including the Local Planning Authorities, the Highways Agency and Local Highway Authorities. - 8.16.
+This issue will require careful consideration in its entirety by the relevant organisations involved, including the local planning authorities, Highways England and local highway authorities. - 8.15.
 Other policies in this Local Plan set out requirements in respect of traffic and highways.
 The Block Fen / Langwood Fen area is to be accessed via the existing purpose built roundabout junction on the A142 Ely to Chatteris road, which is the principal highway within the Master Plan area.
-This roundabout is considered to have more than adequate capacity to accommodate the traffic likely to be generated by the proposed mineral extraction and construction waste recycling and disposal activities, and the Highway Authority has advised that this should be the sole means of access to the site. - 8.17.
+This roundabout is considered to have more than adequate capacity to accommodate the traffic likely to be generated by the proposed mineral extraction and construction waste recycling and disposal activities, and the Highway Authority has advised that this should be the sole means of access to the site. - 8.16.
 Within the site the main 'internal' road is Block Fen Drove.
 This passes adjacent properties and is narrow at certain points.
-In the light of continued and increased lorry movements further consideration may have to be given to the Droves maintenance, and if necessary this would involve widening or off line improvements.
-The grant of further planning consents will be conditional on a contribution to secure the satisfactory improvement of this Drove. - 8.18.
-With regard to minerals and waste management traffic, in the future the average payload of vehicles is likely to increase, whilst the total number of movements can be reduced by the 'backloading' of lorries where they bring in one type of load, and take out another.
-Mineral and waste operations lend themselves to this as new sand and gravel or recycled aggregates can be taken to the development site, and waste materials removed at the same time and brought back for recycling or disposal.
-The principal waste operator in this area has indicated that up to 50% of lorry movements could be 'backloaded', and that this may increase over time.
-Other initiatives may also include off-peak deliveries, the use of mineral transfer stations and private haul roads.
+The first part of this Drove has been improved and the second section is to be improved shortly.
+The grant of further planning consents will be conditional on this being undertaken.